EXCLUSIVE-Alibaba to resume Hong Kong listing plans as soon as November -sources

 By Julie Zhu and Joshua Franklin

-HONG KONG/NEW YORK, Oct 30 (Reuters) - Alibaba Group Holding Ltd BABA.N is eyeing a listing in Hong Kong as early as November to raise up to $15 billion, after political unrest in the Asian financial hub put the move on ice earlier this year, people familiar with the matter said on Wednesday.
+HONG KONG/NEW YORK, Oct 30 (Reuters) - Alibaba Group Holding Ltd BABA.N is eyeing a listing in Hong Kong as early as November to raise up to $15 billion, after political unrest put the move on ice earlier this year, people familiar with the matter said on Wednesday.

+Alibaba'slisting would boost Hong Kong's status as a major capital markets hub.
+After topping global rankings in 2018 for funds raised through IPOs, the city's bourse fell behind the New York Stock Exchange and Nasdaq this year as a string of pro-democracy demonstrations led to clashes with authorities.

-Alibaba, China's biggest e-commerce company, plans to seek listing approval from Hong Kong Exchanges and Clearing Ltd 0388.HK shortly after its online retail frenzy Singles Day on Nov.
+Alibaba plans to seek listing approval from Hong Kong Exchanges and Clearing Ltd 0388.HK shortly after the Chinese e-commerce giant's online retail frenzy Singles Day on Nov.
 11, and may list its shares towards the end of November or in early December, the sources said.

 The company expects to be in a position to forgo so-called pre-marketing meetings where it meets with institutional investors before a deal launch given its size and that many investors are already familiar with the company, the sources added.
 It is hoping to raise between $10 billion and $15 billion through the listing, Reuters has reported.